A local authority in Scotland is introducing facial-recognition technology to enable pupils to pay for their lunches.

 North Ayrshire Council says the solution “enhances the pupil experience using innovative technology” and makes “service more efficient”, as well as making for “a safer environment for both pupils and staff given the ongoing risks associated with Covid-19.”

-The move has attracted significant media interest since being reported in the Financial Times (FT) a couple of days ago, with the Guardian describing it has ‘as a significant step towards the normalisation of the use of facial recognition technology by public authorities.’
+The move has attracted significant media interest since being reported in the Financial Times (FT) a couple of days ago, with the Guardian describing it as a ‘significant step towards the normalisation of the use of facial recognition technology by public authorities.’

 ‘Faceprint templates’ with consent